renalmri-org/website.github.io/_community/Allografts.md

 Renal transplant patients are likely to be excluded from CKD studies, and the potential of MRI biomarker in renal transplant patients needs to be investigated separately.
 From a MRI technical perspective, there are important differences between allografts and natove kidneys.
 Protocols for native kidneys will not be optimal for transplants and vice versa, and MRI biomarker ranges could differ.

+This task force joins up researchers working on MRI of kidney transplants either in method development or in clinical applications.
+The task force will foster collaboration in this area, promote the sharing of data and support applications for funding in preclinical and clinical research.

 **Main aims**:

 - To promote collaboration in the field of renal allograft MRI.